-Which Carb Sources are Best?
+Which Carb Sources Are Best?

 Starches are an Athlete’s Best Friend – Even If They Eat Paleo

 Starch is a glucose polymer found in most plants that is chemically similar to our endogenous glycogen; it’s literally just a long chain of glucose molecules bonded together.
 Although humans have a tough time digesting the stuff raw, cooking breaks it down into pure glucose ready for utilization as a substrate to produce cellular energy throughout your body.
 Of course, whatever you don’t use can be stored, preferably in your biceps, quadriceps or abdominals.
 While some of the most widely-consumed sources of starch (and thus glucose) are grains, like corn, wheat and rye, plenty of Paleo-friendly alternatives exist if that’s your thing.

 Carbohydrate Supplementation and Liquid Nutrition

 Whole, natural foods should absolutely comprise the foundation of your nutrition.
 I won’t argue against that, but I do think that there are a few unique situations where integrating supplements into your plan can really bring your performance to the next level.
-The most important time to ensure you have adequate energy available is before training.
-By prioritizing carbohydrate intake around your workouts with liquid nutrition, you can make a dramatic impact on your energy levels and recovery if it’s formulated properly, and you have a plethora of options available should you go this route.
+One of the most important times to ensure you have adequate energy available is before and after training.
+By prioritizing carbohydrate intake around your workouts with liquid nutrition, you can make a dramatic impact on your energy levels and recovery (if it’s formulated properly).
+You have a plethora of options available should you go this route.

 As far as taste is concerned, dextrose is very sweet, whereas waxy maize and maltodextrin are generally bland and flavorless unless you use A LOT at once.
 This is worth considering, especially if you’d like to use a supplement as a means to beef up the carb content of an existing protein shake that you’re already incorporating post-workout.
 You probably won’t want to add any dextrose under these circumstances, but if you’re starting completely from scratch, a little bit can go a long way towards making the maltodextrin/waxy maize palatable.
 In addition, a bit of sodium to your post-workout nutrition can increase the rate of absorption of whatever other nutrients you’re ingesting, so throwing dextrose into the mix may be even more important (unless you grew up drinking salt water.)

 Hopefully this information will help you make more optimal decisions in regards to where you get your carbs from.
 It really doesn’t make sense to exclude any one source, but the majority of your carbohydrates should come from starches and vegetables like potatoes, squash, quinoa and rice.
 This will keep your muscles full and give you the energy you need to perform.
 Fruit should be approached as a means to supplement your micronutrients and round out your carbohydrate intake.
 To top it all off and make the most of your training, you should also consider implementing a liquid nutrition strategy post-workout.